 3. Vacuum Stink Bugs

-Gardeners have reported great results removing stink bugs naturally by using an old vacuum cleaner.
+Gardeners have reported great results in removing stink bugs naturally by using an old vacuum cleaner.

 Things to be aware of are, the vacuum should be old or a dedicated vacuum for stink bug removal as they will spray inside the vacuum.
-The odour will linger!
+The odor will linger!

 If you have a paper bag vacuum, the bag can be removed, sealed, and disposed of in an outside bin immediately following the removal of stink bugs.
 If you have a bag-less vacuum, stink bugs can be emptied into a bucket of warm water and detergent as described in method one above.

 Con’s: This method requires the use of an old or dedicated vacuum.
 The vacuum will then need to be stored for future use.
 Access to power is required for electric vacuums.
 The stink bugs collected in the vacuum will need to be removed and disposed of.

 Too Many Citrus Trees

 If the process of manual removal above is too overwhelming because you have too many citrus trees and you would like a solution that may be long-lasting but still an organic citrus pest control, you can use Neem Oil.
 The process of spraying Neem Oil has been reported to significantly reduce stink bugs, believed to be a result of smothering the eggs and juvenile stink bugs.

 For the prevention of stink bug infestation, Neem Oil application should start in late winter and then following the manufacturer’s directions for further applications throughout the season.